giuseppewebber/embedded-project/README.md

 <a name="referencelist"></a>
 # <strong> References </strong>

-We didn't create Mario's level from scratch, but we took [this github project](https://github.com/justinmeister/Mario-Level-1) and modified a couple of things to be able to receive inputs via bluetooth
+We didn't create Mario's level from scratch, but we took [this github project](https://github.com/justinmeister/Mario-Level-1) and modified a couple of things to be able to receive inputs via bluetooth.